-Doing the kids’ packed lunches is a task almost as relentless as cooking dinner, and sometimes as thankless—which is why lunch box hacks are an essential survival tool.
-We’ve got a dozen ideas to take the sting out of the daily pack panic.
+Packing school lunches is a task almost as relentless as cooking dinner, and sometimes as thankless for even the savviest of foodie moms—which is why shortcuts and hacks are an essential survival tool.
+We’ve got 22 school lunch ideas that’ll take the panic out of the morning pack.
 Keep reading to see them all.

 photo: Clean Eats & Treats

-1. Prep it.
-You’ve heard it before but we’ll say it again; whether it’s doubling up a Sunday roast or spending some time getting ahead by cooking up a big chili dish or a tray of sausages, prepping before the school week gets underway can save you time and trouble.
-Check out these ideas for big cook-ups that, with a few small tweaks, will quickly add up to a week’s worth of packed lunches.
-You can also prep sticks of carrots, celery, and cucumber in portions in the fridge so they are easy to grab when you need them.
+Whether it’s doubling up a Sunday roast or spending some time getting ahead by cooking up a big chili dish, prepping before the school week gets underway can save you time and trouble.
+Check out these lunch box ideas for big cook-ups.

 photo: Kathleen Franklin via Flickr

-3. Freeze it.
-Clear some space so you can fill the freezer with lunch box goodies.
 Prepped ahead portions of pasta, frozen veg, and leftover chicken can be pulled from the freezer on a weekday morning for an instant lunch.
 It’ll be freshly defrosted by midday and keeps everything else cool.
-Looking for items that double as freezer packs?
-Try juice boxes, yogurt sticks or even a small sponge in a ziplock bag for easy hand cleaning.
-Lots of other lunch box staples can go straight from freezer to bento box—sandwiches, berries, even orange slices frozen in cling wrap.

-4. Save it.
 Single serve condiments from take-outs and restaurants don’t need to be ditched.
-Pop a sachet of ketchup in to liven up the cut veggies or bacon bits.
+Pop a packet of ketchup in to liven up the cut veggies or bacon bits.

 photo: Real Mom Nutrition

-6. Simplify it.
 Work with nature—hard boiled eggs, bananas, and clementines are lunchbox friendly foods that come in their own organic containers.
-There are lots of other healthy options that work well raw in a lunchbox like kiwis, halved oranges or avocado that can be scooped out with a spoon.

 photo: Clean Eats & Treats

-9. Troubleshoot it.
-Involving kids in the process of packing their lunches can have huge payoffs.
 Plenty of moms, including Shannon Sargent at Clean Eats & Treats, swear by the idea of “snack stations” where kids can pick out what they want.
-Dedicate a space in the fridge or pantry using toy storage bins, and pack it with snacks or use this genius hack from Mom Always Finds Out, which reuses a hanging shoe organizer with see-through pockets as a snack wall.
+Dedicate a space in the fridge or pantry using toy storage bins, and pack it with snacks or use this genius hack, which reuses a hanging shoe organizer with see-through pockets as a snack wall.

 photo: Boulder Locavore